software-students-fall2022/final-project-project5-team8/README.md

 - Upload button: Upload the voice message to the database

 - Save button: Save the voice message to the local machine

 CHOOSE a language to translate the recording to

+- Select a language from the dropdown menu

+TRANSLATE the recording by clicking the translate button

+### <ins>IMAGE-TO-TEXT TRANSLATION</ins>

+UPLOAD an image file (png, jpg, webp) with English text to be translated

+CHOOSE a language to translate the recording to